Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### COPPA control

 COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address and location tracking can all be enabled or disabled at one time.
-Remember that apps asking for information from children under 13 years of age must comply with COPPA.
+Apps that ask for information from children under 13 years of age must comply with COPPA.

 === "Objective-C"